namoray/vision/docs/mining.md

 - One for the mixtral chat model
 - One for the image generation stuff

-# Starting a worker server
+# Worker server setup
-I recommend simply using docker templates for an easy setup - but the code can be found here: https://github.com/namoray/vision-workers
+I recommend using bare metal where possible.
+The documentation for bare metal can be found in here https://github.com/namoray/vision-workers

+Below is the documentation for a template provder, such as runpod:

-**⚠️USE CUDA <=12.2 PLEASE ON THE GPU DEVICES!! ⚠️**
+**⚠️USE 11.8 <= CUDA <=12.2 For an easier life! ⚠️**

 ## Template setup
 I'll use runpod as example, as it's easy with them